 - Has a newsworthy or noteworthy angle that aligns with my normal editorial coverage and brand ethos

 For example, I don’t drink alcohol, so covering a new bar or a liquor launch doesn’t really make sense for me.
+(When I do have alcohol in my photos it’s usually because my dining partner was drinking.)
 Also, I mainly focus on restaurants specific to Denver, so I might pass on covering the latest location of a national restaurant chain if there isn’t a compelling Denver-specific angle to the story.

 How do you you feel about the food influencer world here in Denver and beyond?
 What are some trends you’d like to see thrive (or die) in the influencer scene?
 Who are the influencers you trust the most, and why?